There are judicial and municipal elections in some parts of Washington on November 2, 2021

-General Election Voter Registration Deadline: October 26, or Election Day registration if voting in-person
+Voter Registration Deadline: 8 days before Election Day online or by mail, or Election Day registration if voting in-person

 Washington’s Address Confidentiality Program for survivors of domestic violence, sexual assault, trafficking, stalking and criminal justice employees provides special voter registration for the participants in the program.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons after the completion of their parole or probation.